ForestAdmin/agent-nodejs/docs/agent-customization/actions/forms.md

 {% endtab %}

-### Interact with form values
+### Interacting with form values

-You should probably need to compute values based on form values.
+You will probably need to compute values based on the data entered by the user.

-To do that, you can use the `context` object too.
+To do that, you can use the `context.formValues` object.

 ```javascript
 // Get the value of "Amount" form field